Not on the beach

 Meteorites are not found on beaches

-If it is a rock and you found it on a beach, then it is not a meteorite.
-Or, if it is, nobody can identify it as a meteorite just by looking at it.
+If it is a rock and you found it on a beach or in the water of an ocean or lake, then it is not a meteorite.
+Or, if it is, nobody can identify it as a meteorite just by looking at it (but, read about Monticello, below).
 If a stony meteorite landed in the water and later washed up on a beach it would have lost its fusion crust and regmaglypts as a result of abrasion against other rocks and sand by wave action.
 If it were an ordinary chondrite, it would likely have broken apart from rusting of the metal, particularly if it landed in salt water.
 If it survived as a rock, it would be all but impossible to identify as a meteorite just “by looking.”
 It would not look at all special, except maybe for some rusty spots.
 But who knows?
 Stony meteorites do land in the water but nobody has ever found and recognized one on the beach!
 It would require chemical or petrographic tests to prove that such a rock was a meteorite.

 Experienced meteorite finders would never look for meteorites on a beach.